 Resin 3D printers mainly involve three fashions of printing technology SLA, DLP, and LCD, sharing a similar working process and similar uses.

 Stereolithography(SLA) is a type of 3D printing technology utilizing a high-power laser as the light source to solidify photosensitive liquid layer by layer in a photochemical process in which 3D models are gradually formed and created across a given area.

 Instead of using a laser, DLP (Digital Light Processing) adopts a digital light projector to cure all areas of resin simultaneously.
 Compared to SLA, DLP 3D printers can create a 3D model at a faster speed as it takes less time to solidify each layer.

-When it comes to LCD 3D printers, LCD machines directly shines light from an array of flat UV LCD panels to the build platform.
-The density of the LCD light is the most essential factor of the quality prints.
+When it comes to LCD 3D printers, LCD machines directly shine light from an array of flat UV LCD panels to the build platform.
+The density of the LCD light is the most essential factor of quality prints.
 Higher resolution LCD light produces better quality final prints.

 The History of Resin 3D Printer

 The SLA 3D printer was first developed in the early 1970s in Japan.
 Dr. Hideo Kodama was the first to try using a layered approach to printing by using a liquid polymer and ultraviolet curing.
 The technology was slow to develop and be accepted, however, and did not reemerge into the market until 1986 when it was patented by Charles W. Hull in the United States.

 The resin 3D printer did not become popular very quickly because of the very high cost of the equipment and materials needed to create a printed piece.
 As patents began to expire and other technologies advanced, the UV 3D printer regained popularity in the early 2000s when technology allowed smaller and more affordable versions of these printers.